qcif/rdsi-arms/support/dev/README.md

 ### deploy.sh

-Installs ReDBox or Mint from the latest version on the Maven Nexus server.
+Installs ReDBox or Mint from the latest version on the Nexus repository.

-Checks the Maven Nexus server for the latest pre-compiled release and installs it if it hasn't already been installed.
+Checks the Nexus repository for the latest pre-compiled release and installs it if it hasn't already been installed.

-By default, ReDBox will be installed into `/opt/redbox` and Mint will be installed into `/opt/mint`.
-This can be changed with the `--installdir` option.
+ReDBox will be installed into `/opt/redbox` and Mint will be installed into `/opt/mint`.

 It will only be installed (and downloaded if necessary) if there is no currently installed version or the installed version is not the